deepanshs/mrsimulator/docs/signal_processing.rst

 apodizing vector.
 Please read our :ref:`operations_api` documentation for a complete list of operations.

-Let's see how we can use this module and its operations.
 Import the module and sub-module as

 .. plot::
     :format: doctest